Hi, I’m Nesima Aberra.

 Ultimately, I realized my core mission: using storytelling as a tool to help us understand the way things are and to imagine how they could be.

-As a journalist, I am passionate about exploring social impact, global affairs, identity, justice and conflict resolution.
+As a writer, I am passionate about social impact, global affairs, identity, justice and conflict resolution.
 I believe that my voice and the voices that I capture are important to hear and understand.

-I’m primarily interested in long-form storytelling, creative non-fiction, solutions journalism, poetry and comedy.
+I love long-form storytelling, fiction, poetry, solutions journalism, and comedy.

-Some of my future plans include shooting a documentary, starting my own podcast, producing my own improv/sketch comedy show, doing voiceover work, and travel writing.
+Some of my future plans include shooting a documentary, starting a podcast, producing my own improv/sketch comedy show, doing voiceover work, and travel writing.

 In my spare time, I write and perform with a bunch of really cool artists in The Sanctuaries.
 I’m a 2015 alum of the Voices of Our Nation Arts Foundation writer’s workshop in Fiction and will finish my novel eventually.